GracieteDev/recipe-django/README.md

 Guided by fundamental UX principles, my initial approach centered on pinpointing the target audience for the HealthyRecipy app and discerning the specific features that would provide the most value to them.

-The target audience for HealthyRecipy encompasses:
+The target audience for Healthy-Recipy App encompasses:

 - Individuals across all demographics, with a notable emphasis on those who play a significant role in meal planning and preparation within households.
 - Health-conscious individuals seeking inspiration and guidance for crafting nutritious meals for themselves and their loved ones.